deAdler-alt/edubridge-lite/README.md

 ## Privacy

 * No accounts.
 No analytics.
 No server DB.
 * Everything runs in your browser.
-Serverless is only used to fetch article HTML and to reply in Telegram.
+Serverless is only used to fetch article HTML.
 See `PRIVACY.md`.

 ---